firatoncu/noname/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- Binance API Key and Secret with futures trading enabled
+- Binance API Key and Secret with Futures Trading enabled

 ### Steps
 1. **Configurations**: